mihaip/previous/readme.previous.txt

 Previous v2.9 (unreleased):
   > Adds support for using any base clock speed in variable speed mode.
   > Adds support for saving screen contents to a file.
+  > Adds support for saving sound output to a file.
   > Improves SCC emulation for booting Mac OS 7.5.3 via Daydream.